wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (2) The owner of a ship in respect of which a provisional certificate of registry or a provisional certificate of registration is granted shall, as soon as practicable, lodge the certificate or cause it to be lodged with the Registrar.

-    (3) Every owner commits an offence and is liable to a fine not exceeding $2,000 who, without reasonable excuse, fails to comply with subsection (2).
+    (3) Every owner commits an offence and is liable on conviction to a fine not exceeding $2,000 who, without reasonable excuse, fails to comply with subsection (2).

     (4) During the period of its currency, a provisional certificate of registry has the same effect as a certificate of registry and a provisional certificate of registration has the same effect as a certificate of registration, and, for the purposes of this Act and of the lawful navigation of the ship concerned, the ship is deemed to be registered during that period.

     Compare: 1952 No 49 ss 396(4)--(7), 401(2), (3); Shipping Registration Act 1981 ss 21(3)--(8), 22 (Aust)

+    Section 28(3): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 29 Temporary passes